Dark Mode

 32. Product Pages

-Product pages are webpages that include detailed information about a product, such as descriptions, images and reviews.
+Product pages include detailed information about a product, such as descriptions, images and reviews.

-Online stores will often use a product detail page (PDP), which includes everything a consumer needs to know about a particular product, to provide a high-quality user experience and create conversion opportunities.
+Online stores will often use a product detail page (PDP) to provide a high-quality user experience and create conversion opportunities.

 33. Product Category Pages

-In terms of wider eCommerce website terminology, product category pages are a straightforward term.
-They are webpages that list products belonging to a specific product category.
+In terms of wider eCommerce website terminology, these pages list products belonging to a specific product category.

 One of the project category pages we designed for Rollink